Stereotactic Image Guided Surgery

 Stereotactic Image Surgery and Insurance

 Indications for stereotactic surgery are determined by boards and committees of sinus specialists.
 Insurance companies will generally deny new technologies as experimental until these specialty physician boards negotiate the procedure uses for patients.
 IGS has been in existence long enough to be covered by most insurances.
-The current indications include frontal and ethmoid surgery, nasal polyps, and revision sinus surgery.
+The current indications include frontal and sphenoid surgery, nasal polyps, and revision sinus surgery.
 Dr. Bennett’s staff will check your insurance before your procedure to let you know what your benefits include.